iuyhcdfs/iuyhcdfs.github.io/_posts/2020-08-05-Learn-From-President-Iwata-1.md

 It's as you say.
 Under those circumstances, we couldn't avoid causing trouble for others...
-It wasn't an era where we could feel very proud about ourselves.
+It wasn't an era where we could proudly hold our heads up high.

 In this world, companies that can peacefully negotiate terms are few.
 Practically speaking, theres no way any company gets to repay a tenth of a debt every twenty years.